Want to create Better User Stories with Mike - Live?

 Because I'm planning to spend a moderate amount of money, I don’t need to know the precise cost of the Honda to put it on my short list of cars.
 I also don’t need to know the exact cost of the Ferrari to know I won’t be considering it far exceeds my budget range.

-Relative estimation is also helpful because people struggle to estimate work they haven’t done before.
-With relative estimation, a team doesn’t have to precisely estimate how long a given product backlog item will take.
-Instead, the team only has to match it to other similarly sized items.
-To return to the earlier example, “Does this car belong in a moderate bucket with Hondas and Toyotas?
+I only have to be able to decide, “Does this car belong in a moderate bucket with Hondas and Toyotas?
 In a luxury bucket with Mercedes and BMWs?
 Or perhaps with a Ferrari and Lamborghini in the opulent bucket?”

 Relative estimation saves time by removing the pressure to be perfect or overly precise.
 Removing pressure also helps engage team members in the process.